 When deploying new versions of partitioned tabular models that already exist on the target environment, it is necessary to be aware of the partitioning process already in-place.
 As shown by this code sample, partitions are normally created and managed by a separate process.
 This means the version of the tabular model from source control does not contain the partitions.
 A simple deployment process such as right-click, Deploy from SSDT will lose the partitions and all the data within them.
-Tools that support deployment retaining partitions include BISM Normalizer and the Analysis Services Deployment Wizard.
+Two deployment tools that support retaining partitions are BISM Normalizer and the Analysis Services Deployment Wizard.
 Both these tools support command-line execution for automated deployment.
 Detailed discussion on this topic including the pros and cons of these tools is outside the scope of this document.